Sommaire

 - brain and bone development (especially in children and fetuses).

 How does it work?
 Nothing too complicated.
-Thyroid hormone production is controlled by the pituitary gland, a small gland located at the base of the brain.
+The production of thyroid hormones is controlled by the pituitary gland, a small gland located at the base of the brain.
 It releases a hormone called TSH to stimulate the thyroid when the human body needs it.
-And there you have it!
+And there you go!

-When thyroid hormone production becomes unbalanced, it can have consequences on many organs.
-These can manifest in several ways:
+As soon as the production of thyroid hormones becomes unbalanced, it can have consequences on many organs.
+And these can manifest in several forms:

-- Hypothyroidism: The thyroid gland produces too few hormones and slows down metabolism.
-This condition is often caused by Hashimoto's disease, an autoimmune condition in which the immune system attacks the thyroid.
+- Hypothyroidism: the thyroid gland produces too few hormones and slows down the metabolism.
+This pathology is often caused by Hashimoto's disease, an autoimmune condition where the immune system attacks the thyroid.
 Or, sometimes, by an iodine deficiency.
-In all cases, treatment involves taking thyroid hormone replacement therapy.
+In all cases, treatment relies on taking synthetic thyroid hormones.

-- Hyperthyroidism : The gland produces too many hormones and accelerates metabolism.
-In this case, the main cause is primarily Graves' disease (another autoimmune disorder), or the formation of hyperfunctioning thyroid nodules.
-Treatment includes antithyroid medications, radioactive iodine, or thyroid removal.
+- Hyperthyroidism: the gland produces too many hormones and speeds up the metabolism.
+In this scenario, the main cause remains primarily Graves' disease (another autoimmune pathology).
+Or the formation of hyperfunctional thyroid nodules.
+Treatment includes antithyroid drugs, radioactive iodine, or surgical removal of the thyroid gland.

-- Thyroid nodules : the appearance of nodules (= small benign or malignant masses) is observed.
-In all cases, this requires medical monitoring to assess their development.
+- Thyroid nodules: we observe the appearance of nodules (= small benign or malignant masses).
+In all cases, medical follow-up is necessary to assess their evolution.

-- Thyroiditis : An inflammation of the thyroid gland, either transient or chronic, which can have varying effects on hormone production.
+- Thyroiditis: an inflammation of the thyroid gland, either transient or chronic.
+But it can have variable effects on hormone production.

-During pregnancy, the body needs to produce more thyroid hormones to ensure the baby's proper development.
-However, for some women, this increased demand can highlight a previously undetected thyroid disorder.
+During pregnancy, the body needs to produce a greater amount of thyroid hormones to ensure the baby's proper development.
+However, in some women, this increased demand can bring to light a thyroid disorder that had previously gone unnoticed.

-This is why we recommend getting tested if you think you're at risk.
-For example, due to family history or certain warning signs.
+That's why we recommend screening if you think you might be at risk.
+For example, due to a family history or certain suggestive signs.
 Which ones?
 Read on!

 What are the symptoms of thyroid dysfunction?

-Several symptoms can point us to a problem with thyroid hormone regulation.
-But they often vary depending on the disorder we are suffering from.
+Several symptoms can indicate a problem with thyroid hormone regulation.
+But they often vary depending on the disorder one suffers from.

 - physical fatigue;